-After 13 years in Rome, he went back to Switzerland, where one of his works, a bust of Alfred Escher was noticed in the Zürich Exposition of 1883.
-It won him a commission work to build the fountain/monument honoring Escher in the Zürich main train station.
+After 13 years in Rome, he went back to Switzerland, where one of his works, a bust of Alfred Escher, was noticed in the Zürich Exposition of 1883.
+It won him a commission work to build the fountain/monument honoring Escher in the Hauptbahnhof Zürich (Zurich Central Railway Station).

 Another National Hero

-Winners were then announced a year later, first prize going to "Al Martir de Bagumbayan" by Italian Carlo Nicoli.
-Unfortunately Nicoli was not able to fulfill the necessary requirements to seal the contract and due to other vague reasons, the commissioned work was awarded to Kissling.
+Winners were then announced in 1908, first prize going to "Al Martir de Bagumbayan" by Italian Carlo Nicoli, the second prize going to Kissling.
+Unfortunately, Nicoli was not able to sign the contract and also failed to file the required bond.
+The commissioned work was awarded to Kissling.

 Wassen and Gothard Granite

-In 1909, Kissling then began his work on the monument.
-The bronze statue of Rizal including the figures around the main statue of the subject was cast in his Zürich atelier.
-It was then transported to Wassen, in the canton Uri for for mounting and measurement for its granite base and pedestal.
-Wassen happens to be a place where the famous Gotthard granite could be found.
-From there, Kissling easily managed the necessary cut of the stones.
+In 1911, Kissling then began his work on the monument.
+The bronze statue of Rizal, including the figures around the central icon of the subject, was conceptualized in his Zürich atelier then cast in Paris.
+It was then transported to Wassen in the canton of Uri for mounting and measurement for its granite base, pedestal, and the obelisk.
+Wassen happens to be a place where the famous Gotthard Granite could be found.
+From there, Kissling quickly managed the necessary cut of the stones.

-In 1913, to commemorate the 17th year of Rizal's execution Richard Kissling's "Motto Stella" was unveiled.
+On December 30, 1913, to commemorate the 17th year of Rizal's execution the "Motto Stella" was unveiled.

-Few years later in 1919, Richard Kissling died in his sleep.
-The once famous artist of his country, who was once called "national sculptor of Switzerland', died almost forgotten, owing to the fact that his 'classic-heroic" style was already considered obsolete.
-It was said that the plaster model of one of his famous work "Alfred Escher Monument" was even thrown in the Lake of Zürich.
+Richard Kissling died in Zürich on July 19, 1919 from a long lingering illness.
+The once famous artist of his country, who was once called "national sculptor of Switzerland," died forgotten, his "classic-heroic" style was already considered obsolete.
+It was said that the plaster model of one of his famous work "Alfred Escher Monument" was thrown in the Lake of Zürich.